Los Angeles Federal Crimes Attorney

 There are a number of similarities and differences between federal courts and state courts in California that are worth highlighting here.

-For instance, they are structured similarly.
+First, they are structured similarly.
 At the state level, there are Trial Courts (Superior Courts), Courts of Appeal, and the California Supreme Court.
-Meanwhile, at the federal level, there are Trial Courts (U.S. District Courts), U.S. Courts of Appeals, and the U.S. Supreme Court (SCOTUS).
-State court cases are prosecuted by District Attorneys (such as Los Angeles District Attorneys), and federal court cases are prosecuted by U.S. Attorneys within the Department of Justice.
+Meanwhile, at the federal level, there are Trial Courts (U.S. District Courts), U.S. Courts of Appeals, and the U.S. Supreme Court.

 The federal arrest and prosecution process is similar to the California state arrest and prosecution process.
 The steps in the process will look something like this, although they will vary depending on the facts and circumstances involved in your specific situation: